 They decided to launch a new business, putting both their passion for the importance of exercise – whatever your age – and their area of expertise in diet, health and wellness.
 They started a triathlon training program, 2 Doc Tri Academy, a monthly coaching program for triathletes.
 Groups within the Academy include beginners, half and full Ironman, and Xterra (off-road triathlon).

 A great deal of physical and mental preparation is required to compete in triathlons.
 It’s not always about hitting the finish line.
-The Dallows will help interested athletes work through transitions between the three events: swimming, biking and running.
-They also go over the best way to train, how to eat to nourish and sustain the body, and prepare for a successful race – whether it’s a first race or the tenth.
+The Dallows will help interested athletes work through transitions between the three events: swimming, biking, and running.
+They also go over the best way to train, and how to eat to nourish and sustain the body and prepare for a successful race – whether first or tenth.

-If you’re interested in learning how to become a triathlete, or would like to improve your skills, 2 Doc Tri Academy is the perfect place to start.
+If you want to learn how to become a triathlete or improve your skills, 2 Doc Tri Academy is the perfect place to start.
 To find out more, visit 2doctricoaching.com and make your dreams a reality.